 Internationality is not only a key feature of the AfroMag club event – it is also present in the everyday life of the organisation.
 The president and founder of FFA, France Mutombo, is from the DR Congo himself, and through the Global Talent programme, which supports participants’ higher education, other African citizens also visit the organisation.

-Overall, what is really fulfilling in this internship is to spend every day in an environment where everyone is committed to the betterment of society.
-This has particular importance given the recent developments in Hungary.
-Prime Minister Viktor Orbán has openly declared the pursuit of an illiberal democracy, where civil organisations – especially those receiving foreign funds – are considered paid political activists and where anti-immigration sentiments are fuelled by blue billboards all over the country under the name of national consultation.
-Fortunately, our president’s ceaseless enthusiasm and the ever-growing community of the organisation keeps me an optimist.
+Overall, what is really fulfilling in this internship is to spend every day in an environment where everyone is committed to act for a more equal and just society.
+This has particular importance given the recent developments in Hungary, which saw, among others, the spread of anti-immigration sentiments.
+Fortunately, the ceaseless enthusiasm of the organisation’s president and the ever-growing community of the organisation keeps me an optimist.